-Vale Royal, formerly known as “Prospect Pen” is located on Montrose Road in Kingston.
-One of the richest planters in Jamaica, Sir Simon Taylor, constructed the home in 1964.
-It then bought by the Government of Jamaica in 1928, and became the official residence of the British Colonial Secretary (Sir Reginald Edward Stubbs).
+Vale Royal, formerly known as “Prospect Pen”, is located on Montrose Road in Kingston.
+One of the richest planters in Jamaica, Sir Simon Taylor, constructed the home in 1694.
+It was then bought by the Government of Jamaica between 1928 and 1929, and became the official residence of the British Colonial Secretary (Sir Reginald Edward Stubbs).

-In recent times, the residence has been left unoccupied and is used for state functions, ceremonies, meetings hosted the Prime Minister and entertainment including an annual luncheon with members of Parliament and Christmas treats for children and the elderly.
+In recent times, the residence has been left unoccupied and is used for state functions, ceremonies, meetings hosted by the Prime Minister and entertainment including an annual luncheon with Members of Parliament and Christmas treats for children and the elderly.